Introducing a Parks Trust

 It's already successful

 A Parks Trust model is neither new nor unique to parks.
 There are several examples where it has proved successful, such as Milton Keynes Parks Trust.
-However, this is the first time it has been developed with an intent to scale up beyond a specific park or set of parks.
+However, Newcastle is the first City Council to explore setting up a new charity to take on an existing portfolio of sites across an entire city.
 The Milton Keynes Parks Trust has successfully increased both the amount of green space it looks after and the size of its endowment over two decades and is today stronger than ever.

 David Foster, CEO of Milton Keynes Parks Trust, said: "The real benefit of a parks trust is not so much about funding; it is about setting parks and the people who run them free – free to be innovative and creative.
 An independent trust with a sound financial basis and single purpose – a trust that has nothing else to do but promote the parks, get them well managed, and bring the money in to manage them – is much more likely to succeed in making them work."